merdok/homebridge-xiaomi-fan/README.md

 - `pollingInterval` [optional]
 The fan state background polling interval in seconds. **Default: 5**
 - `moveControl` [optional]
 Whether the move service is enabled.
-This allows to move the fan in 5° to the left or right.
-Not supported by dmaker fans. **Default: false**
+This allows to move the fan in 5° to the left or right. **Default: true**
 - `buzzerControl` [optional]
 Whether the buzzer service is enabled.
 This allows to turn on/off the fan buzzer. **Default: true**
 - `ledControl` [optional]